-General Purpose Financial Statements for the year ended 30 June 2024
+General Purpose Financial Statements

 Contents Page

 1. Statement by Councillors and Management 3

 2. Primary Financial Statements:

 Income Statement 4

 Statement of Comprehensive Income 5

 Statement of Financial Position 6

 Statement of Changes in Equity 7

 Statement of Cash Flows 8

 3. Contents for the notes to the Financial Statements 9

 4. Independent Auditor's Reports:

 On the Financial Statements (Sect 417 [2]) 76

 On the Financial Statements (Sect 417 [3]) 77